 I decided to learn how to make jewellery as I was attracted to the array of sparkles and colours when looking at different examples of beaded jewellery online.
 I also felt it wasn’t going to be a difficult craft to learn.

-The first thing to do is to have a look at my post 107 Different Types of Craft.
+A good starting point would be to have a look at my post 107 Different Types of Craft.
 You will find this helpful if you have no idea where to start.

 So, What Things Do You Need To Consider?